-It is illegal for your alimony payments to go toward a co-habitation between your ex and his or her new partner.
+It is illegal for your alimony payments to go toward a cohabitation between your ex and his or her new partner.
 Your payments may not be going toward essentials such as food, rent, or clothing, but rather straight into your ex’s pocket.
-However, it is impossible for the court of law to reduce or eliminate your alimony payments without any physical proof.
+However, it is impossible for a court of law to reduce or eliminate your alimony payments without any physical proof.

 Co-habitation is an important factor in reducing alimony.
 What this means is that if your ex is residing with someone else, despite the fact that they might each have separate residences, then you can petition the court to reduce or eliminate the alimony that is required.

 It is important to build a solid case.
 If you fail to prove your case because the case was built soundly, then you dramatically diminish your credibility with the courts and a favorable future outcome is slim.
 Bond Investigations specializes in such cases.
 Gathering as much information as possible is the key ingredient needed for success in these types of cases; the next important ingredient is patience.
 One day of surveillance does now warrant a new hearing in your case.
 We must develop a pattern over a period of time.

 Keep in mind that it is not the duty of the court to investigate your suspicion that your ex is co-habituating with someone, nor can you call the police to handle this type of issue.
 You must prove your case to the court.
 Most family court attorneys will tell you that gathering as much evidence as possible is the best tactic in this type of case.